Soldiers and Sailors Monument (Troy, New York)

-Soldiers and Sailors Monument (Troy, New York) is a war monument in Monument Square, at Broadway and 2nd Street in Troy, New York, United States.
+The Soldiers and Sailors Monument is a war monument in Monument Square, at Broadway and 2nd Street in Troy, New York, United States.
 It honors those from Rensselaer County who served in the Revolutionary War, the War of 1812 and the American Civil War.

 The monument is a contributing object in Central Troy Historic District.

 Description

-The monument features a 50-foot granite column crowned by The Call to Arms, a 17-foot bronze statue of the Goddess Columbia.She stands with her foot on a cannon ball, a sword in one hand and a trumpet in the other.
+The monument features a 50-foot granite column crowned by The Call to Arms, a 17-foot bronze statue of the Goddess Columbia.
+She stands facing north, with her foot on a cannon ball, a sword in one hand and a trumpet in the other.